mdarif551578/ronggriho-ui/blueprint.md

 ### Admin Panel
 - **Dashboard**:
-    - At-a-glance view of key metrics (to be implemented).
+    - At-a-glance view of key metrics (revenue, orders, customers).
 - **Product Management**:
     - View a list of all products.
-    - Add new products (to be implemented).
+    - Add new products with all necessary details.
-    - Edit existing product details (name, price, description, etc.).
+    - Edit existing product details.
+    - Delete products.
 - **Order Management**:
     - View a list of all customer orders.
-    - View order details and update status (to be implemented).
+    - View order details and update order status.
 - **User Management**:
-    - View a list of all registered users (to be implemented).
+    - View a list of all registered users.
+    - Grant and revoke admin privileges.
 - **Secure Login**:
-    - Separate login for administrators.
+    - Separate login for administrators, role-based access control.

 ## 3. Technical Architecture